Scott Reeves

 • All of You (Porter, arr.
 Reeves)

-Porter’s work reimagined and stretched, with material and a fugal section not based on the form, but swinging all the way.
+Porter’s work reimagined and stretched, with new material and a fugal section not based on the form - but swinging all the way.
 Moderate.

 • I Have Dreamed (Rodgers & Hammerstein, based on a combo arranged by John McLean, orchestrated by Scott Reeves)